ImadeusF/Laravel-Filament-Basic-Tutorial/README.md

 ```
 protected $fillable = ['title', 'content', 'user_id', 'category_id'];
 ```
-But if you try to add an article, but you will have to add manually the id of the user and the id of the category ... !
+But if you try to add an article, you will have to add manually the id of the user and the id of the category ... !

 Of course, since we’ve made some relationships between our tables, we need to define how to manage this situation:
 Let’s go to App/Models/Article.php and add: